aws-samples/amazon-personalize-immersion-day/README.md

 On this page you have a few options:

-1. Change the Stack name to something relevant like `AmazonPersonalizeImmersionDay`.
+1. Enter a Stack name to something relevant like `AmazonPersonalizeImmersionDay`.
-1. Change the Notebook Name (optional).
+1. Change the SageMaker notebook instance name (optional).
-1. Alter the VolumeSize for the SageMaker EBS volume, default is 64GB.
+1. Alter the SageMaker notebook EBS volume size, default is 64GB.
-1. Enter the industry domain you wish to use for the Immersion Day (Media, Retail, or CPG).
+1. Select the industry domain you wish to use for the Immersion Day (Media, Retail, or CPG).
 Datasets and notebooks for the selected industry will be deployed in the SageMaker notebook instance.

 When you are done click `Next` at the bottom.